decide-ugent/aif-ddm/model_recovery/README.md

 ## How to run

 1. Run the Jupyter notebook ```synthetic_data_generator_model_recovery_analysis.ipynb``` to generate a simulated dataset for each of the models you are testing.
 Note that you must change the appropriate variables every time you run it.
-Each run will generate a subfolder with the corresponding simulated dataset inside a folder called ```synthetic_data```.
+Each run will generate a subfolder with the corresponding simulated dataset inside a folder called ```synthetic_datasets```.
 Inside the Jupyter notebook, you will find:
    ```bash
    # Model class.
 Options: "RL", "RL_ddm", "RL_ddm_biased", "AI", or "AI_ddm".
    model = "RL_ddm_biased"